 Look for vacation packages on flight booking sites or ask your travel agent about them.
 While the price may seem a lot higher to book a vacation package vs. a simple flight, sometimes you may find a bargain that combines both air tickets and accommodation.
 Whenever you come upon such offers, take advantage of them!
 You will enjoy better vacations at a lower cost, staying in amazing hotels and beautiful resorts you never even considered before.

 Every week, many airlines send email messages informing customers of last-minute travel discounts for departures within the next several days.
 For more information about these programs, visit airline booking sites or call their reservations lines.
-Also, don’t presume that an airline reservation representative or travel agency is aware of the rates made available to email subscribers, so offer all the necessary details yourself when you call.
+Also, don’t presume that an airline reservation representative or travel agency is aware of the rates made available to email subscribers, so offer all the necessary details yourself when you call if you want the best air fares.

 5. Check for any other discounts that may apply to you